tiagorlampert/CHAOS/README.md

 ## Databases

-To connect on the supported databases you should set some required environment variables:
+To connect in a supported database you should set some required environment variables:

 * SQLite:
   * `SQLITE_DATABASE` = chaos